federicamontana/Healthy-Urban-Design-Index/README.md

 esda
 ```

-## Results
+## Results and Plots
-The results of the analyses are saved in the `results` directory and the plots are saved in the `plots` directory.
+The results of the analyses are saved in the `results` directory, and the plots are saved in the `plots` directory.

 ## Author
 Federica Montana